tidyverse/tidyverse.org/content/blog/2020-05-dplyr-1-0-0-last-minute-additions/index.markdown

 #> 4     4 d      NA
 ```

-These functions are designed particularly with an eye to mutable backends where you really might want to modify existing datasets in place (e.g. data.tables, databases, and googlesheets).
-That's a dangerous operation so you'll need to explicitly opt-in to modification with `inplace = TRUE`.
+These functions are designed particularly with an eye towards mutable backends where you really might want to modify existing datasets in place (e.g. data.tables, databases, and googlesheets).
+That's a dangerous operation so you'll need to explicitly opt-in to modification with `in_place = TRUE`.
+For example, the [dm package](https://krlmlr.github.io/dm/) will use these functions to update multiple related tables in the correct order, in memory or on the database.
 Expect to hear more about this in the future.